waffle-gl/waffle/README.txt

     done

-Note: Running the tests (`make check` and/or `make check-func`) is not tested but may work if the approapriate environment is setup via wine.
+Note: Running the tests (`make check` and/or `make check-func`) is not tested but may work if the appropriate environment is setup via wine.

 3.3 Windows - native builds